Phi Beta Kappa

 In general, the selection committee looks to see whether an eligible student has explored the liberal arts and taken challenging courses.
 Eligibility criteria are described in our Constitution and Bylaws.
 The selection committee examines every transcript in detail to see whether the student has take courses in all three of the academic divisions of the College: Arts and Humanities, Social Sciences, and Mathematical and Natural Sciences.

 Students are well advised to choose their elective courses broadly, that is, outside the major department and closely related departments in the same division as the major.
 Since the College does not specifically require any courses in the social sciences, a student seeking election to membership should take courses in the social sciences.
 Furthermore, students seeking election to membership should take more than the required number of courses in the Arts and Humanities division and the Mathematical and Natural Sciences division.
 In 2011 new stipulations for membership were adopted by the Chapters of Phi Beta Kappa.
-These new stipulations apply beginning with the class of 2015.
+These stipulations began with the class of 2015.
 Included in these is a stipulation on mathematics, considered to be foundational in the construction of logical argument.
-Courses at Lewis and Clark that meet this new stipulation are Math 103, any mathematics course numbered 131 or above, and Phil 101.
+Courses at Lewis and Clark that meet this stipulation are Math 103, any mathematics course numbered 131 or above, and Phil 101.

 The College motto—Explorare, Discere, Sociare— means “to explore, to learn, to work together.”
 The members of the Lewis & Clark College chapter of Phi Beta Kappa encourage all students to explore the considerable breadth of our curriculum, to discover the beauty and satisfaction of learning for learning’s sake, and to work together with other students and faculty to obtain the most out of their educational experience at Lewis & Clark.